 There was a time when a high-definition monitor and a large monitor were two separate issues to consider: you bought a monitor that had one of these attributes only because the price would otherwise be astronomical.
 That was then — now we’ve 24-inch monitors which cost less than an Apple iPad, while giving you a much larger canvas to work on.
+Which is why our best gaming monitors under 200 is a great read by the way.

 Case in point: Viewsonic’s 24-inch VX2460h-led monitor. $292 retail gives you a full 1080p image set in a 16:9 configuration.
 That’s killer right there.